Adillwma/SDx4/README.md

 ## Methods

 ### Tiled Processing
 Previous implementations of the Stable Diffusion x4 Upscaler I have found have all been wonderfull however are limited by the amount of memory (RAM or VRAM depending on compute device) available on the system.
 To upscale very large images the memory usage can become extreamaly high, and in some cases exceed the available memory on the system, particuallrly when run on a consumer platform with low system memory.
-To overcome this memory limitation i have implemented 'tiled processing'.
+To overcome this limitation i have implemented 'tiled processing'.
 Tiled processing involves splitting the image into tiles of a smaller size, upscaling each tile individually and then recombining them for the final output.
 This allows for the upscaling of very large images with low memory usage, although does come with the downside of increased processing time.

 We use a fixed tile size which is user selectable between 128, 256, 512 and 1024 pixels.
 Smaller tile sizes will use less memory but will increase processing time.
-Proper testing to determine the optimal tile size has not been conducted yet, however the model was trained on 512x512 images so it is likely that 512 is the optimal tile size in terms of output quality.
+Proper testing to determine the optimal tile size has not been conducted yet, however the stable diffusion upscale model was trained on 512x512 images so it is likely that 512 is the optimal tile size in terms of output quality.

 (NOTE: For input images that are smaller than the selected tile size the processor will abandon a tiled approach and process the image as a whole in one pass.)